Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 This navigation mode behaves similar to the first person navigation system available in most 3d world games nowadays.
 It works with a combination of keyboard keys :kbd:`W`, :kbd:`A`, :kbd:`S`, :kbd:`D` and mouse movement.
-By default the navigation is in the 'free' mode, with no gravity influence.
+By default the navigation is in the "free" mode, with no gravity influence.
 You can toggle between gravity and free mode during the navigation :kbd:`Tab`.

 To move to places more quickly you can teleport :kbd:`Spacebar` around your scene.
-If there is an object in front of the walk cross/aim you will move in that direction until you reach the point (offset by the 'camera height' value set in the [Doc:2.6/Manual/Preferences|User Preferences window]]).
+If there is an object in front of the walk cross/aim you will move in that direction until you reach the point (offset by the *camera height* value set in the :doc:`User Preferences </preferences/index>`).

 Shortcuts
 ^^^^^^^^^